The Office of Undergraduate Research Scholars & UHS Presents

 about the symposium

-The 2024 Fall Undergraduate Research Symposium, a 1-hour poster session, will be held in person on Tuesday, September 24th in the CoorsTek Atrium.
-Judging will take place during the Poster presentations.
+The 2025 Spring Undergraduate Research Symposium will be held in person on Wednesday, April 16th and Thursday, April 17th in the Student Center Ballrooms.
+Judging will take place during the scheduled Oral and Poster presentations.
 Refreshments will be provided.
 All faculty, staff, and students are encouraged to join us in celebrating our hardworking undergraduate researchers and their dedicated mentors!

 For further information, please contact the office of Undergraduate Research Scholars at ugresearch@mines.edu